17th June & 19th November 2026

 Finally, build governance that survives staffing changes and supplier transitions: documented policies, regular coverage audits, and quarterly reviews that link endpoint metrics to real outcomes (incident dwell time, patch latency, high-risk device counts).

-In a cloud-first local government environment, endpoint security is now essentially an operating model.
+In a cloud-first environment, endpoint security is now essentially an operating model.
 That mindset is the difference between ‘installed’ and ‘protected’.

 Are you searching for Anti-Virus solutions for your organisation?
 The Cyber Secure Forum can help!